TongZhe2016/depth_any_camera-1/README.md

 ## License

-This software is released under Creatives Common BY-NC 4.0 license.
+This software is released under MIT license.
 You can view a license summary [here](LICENSE).

 ## Citation